Les Maisons Brûlées is an estate founded by Michel Augé -a former head of one of the first biodynamic cooperatives in France- and his wife Beatrice.

 "Horses and donkeys are like dogs and cats.
 A horse, you can train and it will take orders.
 A cat does what he wants."

 We then set off for a tour of the vines.

-Michel also explained that the area's economy revolved around a potter's town the size of Tours in the 2nd century.
-Traces of galo-roman ruins are still being found to this day.
+Michel also explained that the area's economy used to revolve around a potter's town in the 2nd century.
+Around the size of Tours, traces of galo-roman ruins can still be found to this day.

-The vineyards are separated into two distinct sections.
-The one closest to the farm and on the top of the coteau is co=planted with many grapes, including Pinot Noir vines that go into Herdeleau.
+Michel's vineyards are separated into two distinct sections.
+The one closest to the farm and on the top of the coteau is co-planted with many grapes, including Pinot Noir vines that go into Herdeleau.
 At 25 years olds, these are the youngest of the estate.

 Right across, Côt is planted and acts as the base of Erèbe, as well as the Sauvignon for Poussière de Lune.
 These are 70 years old.

 The bees play an essential role in the vines, as do the hundreds of insects that inhabit and feed from the various wild flowers and plants (most are microscopic).
 Also, butterflies:

 "As long as there are butterflies in your vineyards, the berry worms (verre de la grappe)-which are actually a type of night moth- will go away.
 All you need to attract butterflies are flowers and plants."